betalgo/openai/Readme.md

 I am incredibly busy.
 If I forgot your name, please accept my apologies and let me know so I can add it to the list.

 ## Changelog
+### Version 7.4.1
+- Added support for "Create Speech" thanks to @belaszalontai / @szabe74
 ### Version 7.4.0
 - Added support for Dall-e 3, thanks to @belaszalontai and @szabe74
 - Added support for GPT-4-Turbo/Vision thanks to @ChaseIngersol